Children and human rights

 - Around the world, Amnesty International members, including its Youth and Student network, are campaigning to prevent the unnecessary imprisonment of children in Pakistan.

 On 25 May 2000, the UN General Assembly adopted the Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict.
-This represents a milestone in protecting children from participation in armed conflicts.
+This represented a milestone in protecting children from participation in armed conflicts.

 To mark the sixth anniversary of the Protocol’s adoption, Amnesty International, together with the Coalition to Stop the Use of Child Soldiers, called on the Russian Federation to ratify it without any further delay and set 18 years as the standard minimum age for voluntary recruitment into its armed forces.
+At the time, both Russia and China were the two remaining members of the UN Security Council not to have become party to the Protocol.